prgumd/motion_illusions/README.md

 * `./examples`
   * `rotation_warp_image.py` Demonstrate continuously warp an image by a rotation and plotting utilities
   * `translation_warp_image.py` Demonstrate continuously warp an image by a translation and plotting utilities
-  * `test_unflow.py` Demonstrate the wrapping around UnFlow making it possible to evaluate on custom datasets

 ### Library files
 * `./motion_illusions`
-  * `evaluate_unflow.py` Run UnFlow on batch of images and return results
-  * `generic_unflow_input.py` A data loader object for interfacing with the UnFlow library
   * `rotation_translation_image_warp.py` Utilities for warping an image based on rotation and translation
 * `./motion_illusions/utils`
   * `flow_plot.py` Convert optical flow into an image